Tiphereth-A/CP-lib/CONTRIBUTING.md

 # First thing before contributing

-Read [util/util.hpp](src/code/util/util.hpp) and [util/traits.hpp](src/code/util/traits.hpp), use macros/traits/types/... from these header files wherever possible.
+Read `util/*.hpp`, use macros/traits/types/... from these header files wherever possible.

 Here are some examples: